-In case goods are not received within the period as mentioned above, such goods will be deemed as supply from effective date.
-The principal manufacturer will have to pay tax will on such deemed supply.
+In case goods are not received within the period as mentioned above, such goods will be deemed as supply from the effective date.
+The principal manufacturer will have to pay tax on such deemed supply.
 The challan issued will be treated as an invoice for such supply.

 The principal manufacturer can supply the goods from the place of business of a job worker only if he (the principal) declares such a place of business as his additional place of business.
 This rule does not apply for the following-

 The time limits will not apply to items like moulds and dies, jigs and fixtures, or tools sent out to a job worker for carrying out the job work.